FrozenBurrito/pcapsecret/readme.md

 ## Description

-I made pcapsecret as a game for my Cybersecurity class (but also for fun and to learn about the scapy library!).
+I made pcapsecret as a game for my Cybersecurity class (but also for fun and to help me learn about the scapy library)!
 Here's what it does:

 * Reads packets from input pcap file and extracts basic data with pipe system;
    * Does not modify input pcap file.